-- No non-essential visitors are permitted at the child care program during child care hours. - Child care providers are required to note the time and date of any individuals that come into the home that are not ordinarily residents of the home, even if these visitors enter the home outside the hours of childcare.
-This record of individuals should be kept private, and not shared unless a case of COVID-19 appears in the home, then the record may be used for contact tracing.

-- No volunteers or students are allowed in the home, unless they are already a resident of the home. - The Ministry of Education staff and other public officials (i.e fire marshal, public health inspectors) are permitted to enter and inspect a child care home
+- No non-essential visitors are permitted at the child care program during child care hours. - Volunteers, students, parents of the children, or other individuals associated with the child care program are permitted to enter the home during child care hours. - Child care providers are required to note the time and date of any individuals that come into the home that are not ordinarily residents of the home for contact tracing. - The Ministry of Education staff and other public officials (i.e fire marshal, public health inspectors) are always permitted to enter and inspect a child care home